Research Mode (Cafes)

 • Copy — Copies the answer with a full reference list appended

-• +Source — Save as a new research source
+• +Source — Save as a new research source.
+The promoted source is grouped under "Saved from Q&A" in the Sources rail.

 • Delete — Remove a single Q&A entry